pbar1/blog/content/page/about.md

 weight: -210
 ---

 My name is Pierce Bartine.
 I'm a programmer working in Austin, Texas for Clear Measure.
-My goal is to become [pretty good][1] in whatever currently has my attention.
+My goal is to become [pretty good][1] at whatever currently has my attention.
 There are so many disparate bodies of knowledge out there that I can't help but want to [connect them][2]!
 Really, I just love learning, (mostly) regardless of the topic.

 Outside of that, I'm also a swimmer (visualizing swimming data got me into programming).
 I like the water - pools, beaches, lakes - you name it. :ocean: